-After the construction contract is complete, a 90-day project closure period begins.
+After the construction contract is complete, a 60-day project closure period begins.
 This closure period is initiated upon receipt of either a completion letter from the local agency or a final inspection of the project from the Region Local Programs Office.
 During this period, the local agency must complete the requirements described below.

-No further payment will be made after the date indicated on the 90-day closure letter without the approval of Local Programs.
+No further payment will be made after the date indicated on the 60-day closure letter without the approval of Local Programs.

-The local agency may request, however, that the 90-day closure period be extended.
+The local agency may request, however, that the 60-day closure period be extended.
 In this case, the local agency shall submit a written request to Local Programs justifying an extended closure period.

 All Local Agency Agreements are required to have a Project Agreement End Date (2 CFR 200.309).
 Any costs incurred after the Project Agreement End Date are NOT eligible for federal reimbursement.
-All eligible costs incurred prior to the Project Agreement End Date must be submitted for reimbursement within 90 days after the Project Agreement End Date or they become ineligible for federal reimbursement.
+All eligible costs incurred prior to the Project Agreement End Date must be properly submitted for reimbursement within 60 days after the Project Agreement End Date or they become ineligible for federal reimbursement.

-- .21 WSDOT Project Review The Region Local Programs Engineer will conduct the final field inspection.
+.21 WSDOT Project Review - The Region Local Programs Engineer will conduct the final field inspection.
 It is suggested that the Region Local Programs Engineer be invited to the final project inspection with the contractor.
 If the final inspection reveals items that must be corrected or resolved before the project can be closed, these will be noted in the final inspection report.
 The Region Local Programs Engineer will work with the local agency to make the necessary corrections or to accomplish resolutions.
-If there is an unresolvable item indicating that a portion of project work is ineligible for FHWA reimbursement, WSDOT will issue a letter of notification outlining the ineligible work items and related costs. - .22 Final Billing Within 90 calendar days of the completion date, the local agency shall submit a final bill (Appendix 23.71) clearly marked "Final Billing" and a Final Project Summary (Appendix 23.75) to WSDOT Headquarters Local Programs.
+If there is an unresolvable item indicating that a portion of project work is ineligible for FHWA reimbursement, WSDOT will issue a letter of notification outlining the ineligible work items and related costs.